baselm/ieee-demo/README.md

 ## Install

-Clone this repository and run the monitoring stack:
+Clone this repository and run the monitoring and adaptation stack:

 ```bash
 $ git clone https://github.com/baselm/ieee-demo.git